buffrr/letsdane/README.md

 ## Let's DANE with handshake.org

 You can use hsd or hnsd.
-Specify the resolver address:port of the recursive handshake resolver you must have it local on your machine to use letsdane securely.
+Specify address:port of the recursive handshake resolver you must have it local on your machine to use letsdane securely.
-Add `-skip-dnssec` because it does not use a root ksk (handshake validates dnssec for you)
+Add `-skip-dnssec` because it does not use a root ksk (handshake validates dnssec)

     ./letsdane -r 127.0.0.1:8585 -o myca.cert -skip-dnssec